-Adjusted underwriting profit (operating income less net investment income and realized capital gains) represents statutory underwriting profit or loss adjusted primarily for changes in deferred policy acquisition costs.
 The adjusted underwriting profits were \$531 million in 1998, \$490 million in 1997 and \$450 million in 1996.
 The regulatory, product type and competitive environment as well as the degree of litigation activity in any one country varies significantly.
 These factors have a direct impact on pricing and consequently profitability as reflected by adjusted underwriting profit and statutory general insurance ratios.
 (See also Notes 4 and 18 of Notes to Financial Statements.)

 AIG's results reflect the net impact of incurred losses from catastrophes approximating \$110 million in 1998, \$16 million in 1997 and \$78 million in 1996.
 AIG's gross incurred losses from catastrophes approximated \$625 million in 1998, \$22 million in 1997 and \$240 million in 1996.
-If these catastrophes were excluded from the losses incurred in each period, the pro forma consolidated statutory general insurance ratios would be as follows:
+The impact of losses caused by catastrophes can fluctuate widely from year to year, making comparisons of recurring type business more difficult.
+The pro forma table below excludes catastrophe losses in order to present comparable results of AIG's recurring core underwriting operations.
+The pro forma consolidated statutory general insurance ratios would be as follows: